Skip to content

 Argument Description Required

-[ENVIRONMENT] Environment name No (defaults to production)
+ENVIRONMENT Environment name No (defaults to production)

-Flag Description
+Option Description

--y, --yes Skip confirmation prompt
+--yes Skip confirmation prompt

---project <handle> Project handle override
+--project <handle> Override project handle

 Examples

-airbase destroy -y
+airbase container destroy --yes

-Destroy named environment:
+Undeploy from named environment:

-airbase destroy staging -y
+airbase container destroy --yes staging

-airbase destroy development -y
+airbase container destroy --yes development

-airbase destroy feature-auth -y
+airbase container destroy --yes feature-auth

 Destruction Process